openresty/opm/README.md

 The package author should put a meta-data file named `dist.ini` on the top-level of the Lua library source tree.
 This file is used by the `opm build` command to build and package up your library into a tarball file which can be later uploaded to the central package server via the `opm upload` command.
+During development, the author can use the `opm build-install` functionality to test the installation process locally.

 One example `dist.ini` file looks like below for OpenResty's [lua-resty-core](https://github.com/openresty/lua-resty-core) library: